 I was raised in the classical Pentecostal tradition, and I saw all sides of the movement.
 I saw real men interested in authentic Christianity, and I also saw really bad things (things that I prefer not speaking about).
 I can recall asking my mother what the syllables were that a random lady uttered, and I was told “the Holy Spirit is speaking through her.”
-Now, I still consider myself a continuationist, and part of a church family where the common consensus is that the spiritual gifts still continue.
-However, over the years I have come to witness some of the darker sides in both the charismatic and Pentecostal church.
+Over the years I have come to witness some of the darker sides in both the charismatic and Pentecostal church.

 I would like to deal head-on with the doctrine concerning speaking in tongues.
 The issue I am addressing in this post is not so much, “have the gifts cease?” but rather something else–”what does the Bible teach concerning this?”
 Let me be more specific–it is common in charismatic circles for them to encourage people to “speak in tongues.”
 I remember being in a youth meeting where two or three girls were encouraged as they wept, that God was filling them with his Spirit, and that they simply needed to speak, but not in English (I am not sure how that would work).
 So, they did exactly that.
 There was a hype in this youth movement, but sadly after all of the supposed manifestations of the Spirit–many of those who experienced God, are not serving God in any capacity today, turning back however to the topic was the issue of speaking in tongues.
 Many charismatics would be emphatic of the view that “speaking in tongues” is for all Christians, and that we should seek for it, now that sounds extremely great but is it biblical?
 I have found it unfortunate that much of the charismatic movement have focused so much on this gift.
 I have seen much of this theology covering the Pentecostal and Charismatic world.
 So is it true?
 Is speaking in tongues meant for all?
 I do not believe that this is the case, and I believe Scripture gives us direct verses which implies with the clear answer, “no.” I do not mean to be provocative or condescending in this, but I do believe this doctrine has hurt many in the church, many leaving charismaticism because they would be socially shunned because of their spiritual inferiority of not being able to speak in tongues.
 However let me appeal to what the Scripture says: